kaz-ishigaki/PCA/README.md

 ## Plink outputs
 We are also familiar with Plink outputs.
 Let's use it as a gold standard in this page.

+## Jupyter notebook (R codes)
+- demo01_center_scaling.ipynb: this scripts were provided to understand how centering and scaling is critical for PCA.
+Centering is always important.
+Scaling is especially important when you have rare variants.